mxenabled/coppuccino/README.md

 ```
 coppuccino {
   rootDir = "" # Relative path to project root
+  overwriteConfigs = true # Set to false to allow a project to manage its own copy of configs (e.g. spotbugs/exclude.xml)
   coverage {
     minimumCoverage = 0.0   # Required percentage of test code coverage.
     excludes [ # Package paths to exclude from coverage calculation